JamesKamau-5773/unda-youth-network-backend/USER_GUIDE.md

 ### **Step 2: First Login**
 1. Go to the website
-2. Enter your username and password
+2. Enter your username and temporary password
-3. You'll be prompted to change your password
+3. **IMPORTANT**: Change your password immediately for security
-4. Choose a strong password (mix of letters, numbers, symbols)
+4. Click on your username (top right) → **Settings** → **Change Password**
+5. Follow the password requirements shown on screen

 ### **Step 3: Explore Your Dashboard**
 - Admins: Start by adding supervisors